Enjoy pain-free days with the help of these bodyweight exercises from fitness expert David Jack.

 Look at the list below and pick one movement to do every other day.
 Once you can do that movement and feel comfortable, add another exercise.
 Keep adding more movements until you are doing all seven exercises, either as one long workout or during multiple short sessions throughout your week.
 For example, you might do the first three exercises on Monday, the second four on Wednesday, the first three again on Friday, and so on.

 Remember: The movements here may be different or more advanced than those you’ll experience in a SilverSneakers class.
-If you have a chronic condition, balance issues, or an injury, talk to your doctor about how you can exercise safely.
+If you have a chronic condition, an injury, or balance issues, or an injury, talk to your doctor about how you can exercise safely.
 And if you ever feel too tired or that you can’t do a move and keep the right form, pause for a moment to check in with your body.
 Only keep going if you feel you can do so safely.

 Ready to get started?
 Here’s how to perform each exercise.